local-machine/doctorlookup/README.md

 ## Description

-On this web site, the user can search for a doctor in the area.
+On this web site, the user can search for a doctor in the Seattle, WA area.

 ### Specs
 | Spec | Input | Output |